YASARA can accelerate molecular dynamics

 difference is only measurable but not noticeable.

-- MacOSX has been heavily optimized for power efficiency
+- MacOS has been heavily optimized for power efficiency

 battery life on mobile devices, but not so much for performance.
 It has